 Almost everyone who has ever been to any kind of physical therapist or doctor for a stubborn pain in their body, some injury-like breakdown, has been told that they are deformed and fragile — probably not in those words, but that’s the gist.
 Just as acupuncturists can be counted on to blame most problems on a blockage of chi, freelance manual therapists in particular1 tend to blame pain on “mechanical” or “structural” problems that might be repaired by pulling or pushing on the flesh:

-… and a long list of more “technical” sounding problems such as tibial torsions, steep Q-angles, or a dysfunctional scapulohumoral rhythm, as well as many more absurd examples.2 Some of these may well be valid.
+… and a long list of more “technical” sounding problems such as tibial torsions, steep Q-angles, and many more absurd examples.2 Some of these may well be valid.
 For instance, I have a minor but definite deformity in my right foot that has certainly caused me some muscle fatigue and pain in that extremity.3 In spite of this personal experience, modern scientific evidence clearly shows that the importance of most bio-“mechanical” problems has been greatly exaggerated.
 There are at least five major problems with these kinds of diagnoses:

 Even if we were to overlook the two former hurdles, there is yet a third one to overcome—are manual techniques or specific exercise effective in modifying inherent postural-structural-biomechanical factors?
 Can foot mechanics, leg length differences, pelvic tilts, vertebral positions and spinal curves be permanently changed, solely, by these clinical tools?

 To understand injuries and pain problems and to recover from them more effectively, both patients and professionals need to stop trying to think of the body as a machine that breaks down, and start thinking more in terms of squishy, messy physiology, especially neurology and biochemistry.